nawar/HTTPLite/README.md

 ## Usuage

-To use the wrapper a simple declration for the `Request` object suffices, followed by the type of the request that we are intendeing to send.
+To use the wrapper, a simple declration of a `Request` object suffices, with the recipent URL.

 ```swift
 guard let request = Request(Url: "https://www.google.com") else {